Stephanie Warm, LCSW

 FAQS

 Only you can decide that.
-Some people are more imminently in need of therapy, in the sense that they might have a difficult time functioning without this type of support/treatment.
-Others may not necessarily "need" therapy but may obtain great benefit from doing so, for a number of reasons that are specific to the particular individual.
-Generally, growth and self-awareness may be sought.
+Some people are more imminently in "need" of therapy, in the sense that they might have a difficult time functioning without this type of support.
+Others may not necessarily "need" therapy but may obtain great benefit from doing so, for a number of reasons that are specific to the individual.
+Generally, growth and self-awareness may be sought, as well as reduction of distress and improved quality of life.

 What happens during therapy?

 Everyone's experience of therapy will be different.
 Whenever you put two people together, a unique experience occurs.
 Most often, therapy will consist of talking.
-You may be someone who can easily speak throughout the session, with me taking more of a back-seat and perhaps helping you to draw connections among ideas or to come to recognize something new.
-You may be someone who needs some more active facilitation.
+You may be someone who can easily speak throughout the session and share your stream of consciousness, with me taking more of a back-seat and perhaps helping you to draw connections among ideas or to come to recognize something new.
+You may be someone who needs a little bit more back-and-forth.
 As we come to know each other, we will figure out a rhythm.
-This may change over time.
-Some teenagers might like to engage in art during sessions.
+Sometimes silence is the most therapeutic experience of all.
+A lot can happen in silence.
+Please note that I do not offer structured or directive therapies (i.e. DBT, CBT, FBT, etc.).
+My approach is informed by psychodynamic and psychoanalytic theory and social justice frameworks.
+For some individuals, the approach may be a more supportive psychotherapy; for some, the focus may be more insight-oriented or exploratory; for some, the focus may be on our relationship and what is happening in our dynamic; for many, the approach may be a combination of all of these.

 Medication vs. therapy

-Medication alone cannot resolve emotional or psychological concerns.
-However, in some cases, it may help.
-If you are seeing a psychiatrist, I can collaborate with that person, with your permission.
+Medication alone cannot resolve emotional (or neurological) concerns.
+However, in some cases, it may help a bit, and in some cases, it may help significantly.
+If you are seeing a psychiatrist / APN / PA, I can collaborate with that person.

 How many sessions will it take?